Craving a hearty and comforting meal that’s packed with flavor and nutrition? Look no further than these 20 Best Dal Recipes.

 Moth beans dal in a bowl garnished with cilantro

 This moth dal recipe is a delicious and nutritious vegetarian dish made with matki or moth beans.
-It’s a great way to enjoy a healthy and satisfying meal that’s also easy to make in the Instant Pot or stovetop.
+It’s a great way to enjoy a nutritious and satisfying meal that’s also easy to make in the Instant Pot or stovetop.

 The creamy and flavorful curry is spiced with traditional Indian spices and herbs like ginger, garlic, and garam masala and is perfect for serving with rice or roti.